 At the end of the movie, when everybody is singing "Put a little love in your heart", Frank (Bill Murray) says (among many other things): "Feed me, Seymour!"
 This is a reference to Little Shop of Horrors (1986), in which Murray has a small part.

-There were five Christmas Ghosts in the movie.
-They were the following: The Ghost of Christmas Past (David Johansen), The Ghost of Christmas Present (Carol Kane) and The Ghost of Christmas Future (Robert Hammond, uncredited).
+There were six Christmas Ghosts in the movie.
+They were the following: The Ghost of Christmas Past (David Johansen), The Ghost of Christmas Present (Carol Kane), The Ghost of Christmas Future (Robert Hammond, uncredited) and Herman.
 The Christmas Ghosts on the TV Show "Scrooge" were The Ghost of Christmas Past (Pat McCormick) and The Ghost of Christmas Future (Chaz Conner).